alexhang212/SparrowVis_Code/README.md

 # Sparrow Vis: A framework to analyse and annotate sparrow provisioning videos
 This repository contains all code used for the thesis: **Testing the silver spoon effect in a passerine using novel deep learning and computer vision pipeline**.
 Please read project structure below to access seperate directories for each part of the project.

+Please request access to the full repository in the [Zenodo repository](https://doi.org/10.5281/zenodo.5239646) to run ceratain parts of the project which may contain sensitive data.
+The Zenodo repository also contains additional data samples.

 ## Language & Dependencies
 Please see README in seperate directories for section specific dependencies.